-Asahi Net Inc., believes that unsolicited bulk e-mail (spam) is detrimental to the healthy development of the Internet community and enjoyment of those using the Internet, and is taking the following measures to combat it.
+Asahi Net Inc. believes that unsolicited bulk email (spam) is detrimental to the healthy development of the Internet community and is taking countermeasures against unsolicited email to protect the enjoyment of those using the Internet.

-Asahi Net considers mail listed below to be unsolicited bulk e-mail.
+Asahi Net considers the following emails listed below to be unsolicited bulk email.

-Based on the Telecommunications Service Law and preserving the secrecy of communications while abiding by regulations prohibiting censorship, the following measures have been implemented to reduce the amount of unsolicited bulk email.
+In compliance with the stipulations on preserving the secrecy of communications and prohibition of censorship based on the Telecommunications Business Act, the following measures shall be implemented to reduce the amount of unsolicited bulk email.

-Outbound Port 25 Blocking is a measure to prevent the intentional or unintentional sending of bulk unsolicited email through an Internet provider's Outgoing email server.
+Outbound Port 25 Blocking is a measure to prevent the intentional or unintentional sending of bulk unsolicited email by spammers or those infected by computer viruses without the use of the internet service provider's outgoing email server.